A lot or a little?

 Is it any good?

 A warmhearted story lies beneath the vibrant animation and imaginative cartoon mayhem, all made distinctive by the outstanding cast of actors and the original characters they've created.
-Charlyne Yi's Mai is unique -- surly, funny, needy, and smart.
-John Krasinski is wonderful as 7723; evolving almost magically from robot to almost-human.
+Charlyne Yi's Mai is unique: surly, funny, needy, and smart.
+John Krasinski is wonderful as 7723, evolving almost magically from robot to almost-human.
 Jason Sudeikis and David Cross are simply terrific.
-Next Gen is long, packed by many characters, plot complications that probably didn't need to be as complicated, and some striking changes in tone.
+Next Gen is long and packed with many characters and plot complications that probably didn't need to be as complicated, and it has some striking changes in tone.
 But it's easy to see why Netflix came up with a lot of money when the film was up for sale in Cannes, France.
 Recommended.

 Talk to your kids about ...

 Families can talk about the violence in Next Gen. Most of the victims in the story are robots.
 Does it have the same impact as when human characters are killed or injured?
 For kids?
 For adults?
 Why or why not?

 In the movie, a scientist says "Perfect is the enemy of good."
 What do you think he meant?
 Has "trying to be perfect" ever gotten in the way for you?
 How so?